 The purpose of tire rotation is to minimize irregular or uneven wear caused by maintaining a tire in one rotation direction and one position over an extended period.
-Rotate tires as recommended by the vehicle manufacturer or every 5,000 miles (8,000 km).
-Individual tire pressures must be checked after rotation and adjusted to the vehicle manufacturer's recommendation for the tire's new location on the vehicle.
+Rotate tires as recommended by the vehicle manufacturer or every 5,000 miles.
+Individual tire pressures must be checked after rotation and adjusted to the vehicle manufacturer's recommendation for the with the properties of the state of the stat tire's new location on the vehicle.
 Vehicle alignment should be checked if irregular wear is evident.